Software Tools to Help Governing Boards

-In this post, I’ve added to this discussion by suggesting a strategic planning tool and also encourage others to participate with Pratt with digital dashboard proposals.
+In this post, I’ve added to this discussion by suggesting a strategic planning tool and also encouraging others to participate with Pratt with digital dashboard proposals.
 Below you will find a link to the Pratt case studies.

 Linking Strategic Planning to Implementation Strategies for Museums

 This visualization above, fosters understanding enabling discussion and interaction across silos to help everyone understand their role in the organization.